Syfy Insider Exclusive

 By Josh Weiss

-Of all the alternate realities parallel to our own, we really want to visit the one where Warner Bros.
+Of all the alternate realities parallel to our own, the dimension we really want to visit is the one where Warner Bros.
 Pictures made a skate-based Space Jam sequel with Tony Hawk entitled Skate Jam.
-No, we're not kidding—the professional skateboard talked about the scrapped project on social media earlier today.
+No, we're not kidding — the professional skateboard talked about the scrapped project on social media back in 2019.

-"In 2003, I was requested to meet with Warner Brothers about doing a film tentatively titled Skate Jam," wrote Hawk on Twitter.
+"In 2003, I was requested to meet with Warner Brothers about doing a film tentatively titled Skate Jam," wrote Hawk on Twitter, sharing an illustration of himself shredding on a half-pipe alongside Taz and Marvin the Martian.
 "They were bringing back Looney Tunes with Back In Action & then wanted to start on my project immediately.
 A week later Back In Action bombed & Skate Jam was shelved forever."

 Across the board, 1996's Space Jam is considered to be the superior mix of live-action and Looney Tune characters.
 Helmed by Joe Pytka, the film revolved around Michael Jordan helping the cartoons defeat a group of talent-stealing aliens in a game of basketball, lest they be enslaved at an intergalactic amusement park.